The Development Application Process

 We have developed a guide to assist you preparing your application.
 This can be downloaded here(PDF, 526KB).

-We offer pre-DA meetings to provide advice on proposed development activities.
-Pre-DA meetings are not mandatory and are free of charge.
+We offer pre-lodgement meetings to provide advice on proposed development activities.
+Pre-lodgement meetings are not mandatory and there are fees applicable which are listed below.

-For straightforward applications and advice we have a duty planner available:
+For straightforward applications and advice we have support available:

 • in Queanbeyan - 8.30am-4.30pm Monday to Friday

-• Residents who would prefer to meet in the Braidwood and Bungendore can schedule an appointment with a planner by calling 1300 735 025
+• Residents who would prefer to meet in the Braidwood and Bungendore can schedule an appointment with development support by calling 1300 735 025

-You can also call us on 1300 735 025 for advice on whether a pre-DA meeting is appropriate for your development.
+You can also call us on 1300 735 025 for advice on whether a pre-lodgement meeting is appropriate for your development.

 When preparing your DA, you should check the zoning and planning information that applies to your property, such as: